 4. Finally we should keep in mind that though apparitions may appear to be identical, whether as earthbound spirits called ghosts, or free spirits in full possession of all mental and emotional faculties and memories - just visiting, so to speak, to convey a message - ghosts and spirits are not the same.

 This is a pretty good summary of what a lot of the paranormal field believes makes up paranormal phenomena.
-It is not always black and white and I know I myself have said that it is not necessarily straight forward when it comes to the paranormal.
-What if it is a little from column 1 and a little from column 2 etc. All avenues must certainly be explored and I would add here that the rational needs to evaluated each and every time as well.
-Not everything is paranormal and while I believe paranormal phenomena does exist, I don't think genuine paranormal phenomena is as common as we think it may be.
-Of course Holzer would probably challenge my view point here as he believed that this 'other side' exists in unison with ours and that it is around us all the time and eventually we will all realise what is staring us right in the face.
+It is not always black and white and I know I myself have said that it is not necessarily straightforward when it comes to the paranormal.
+What if it is a little from column 1 and a little from column 2 etc?
+All avenues must certainly be explored and I would add here that the rational side needs to be evaluated each and every time as well.
+Not everything is paranormal and while I believe paranormal phenomena do exist, I don't think genuine paranormal phenomena are as common as we think they may be.
+Of course, Holzer would probably challenge my viewpoint here as he believed that this 'other side' exists in unison with ours and that it is around us all the time and eventually we will all realize what is staring us right in the face.